Informatievlaanderen/GIPOD-public-api/README.md

 ## Timeline

-In october/november 2020 the new public API will become available on a beta and staging environment, and rolled out into production shortly after.
+In 2020 the new public API will become available on a beta and staging environment, and rolled out into production shortly after.

-On november 23 2020 the current public api (https://api.gipod.vlaanderen.be/) will no longer be available or maintained.
+On january 21 202& the current public api (https://api.gipod.vlaanderen.be/) will no longer be available or maintained.

 ## Support